Aadhithya-R-P/Mr-IndFrost/README.md

 - 👋 Hi, I’m @Mr-IndFrost
-- 👀 I’m interested in App development, Machine learning and ethical hacking.
+- 👀 I’m interested in App development, Machine learning and WebDev.
-- 🌱 I’m currently learning App dev.
+- 🌱 I’m currently learning Django.
-- 💞️ I’m looking to collaborate on some of the opensource projects to gain some experience as i'm a complete beginner.
+- 💞️ I’m looking to collaborate on some of the opensource projects to gain some experience as I'm a complete beginner.

 <!---
 Mr-IndFrost/Mr-IndFrost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.